DekinderDries/track-shared-js/60-projects/30-order/gui/README.md

         - This should make the form element invalid.
 - Clicking the Cancel button should automatically navigate back to the Item overview.
 - Technical Tip:
-    - Make the counter a reusable component
+    - Make the counter a reusable component or directive

 ## Story IT5: View Item Detail